Vitamin D is known as the sunshine vitamin because your body can produce it when your skin is exposed to the sun.

 - thoughts of death or suicide

-You can treat vitamin D deficiency and its symptoms by increasing your intake of this vital nutrient.
+A healthcare professional may advise you to address vitamin D deficiency and its symptoms by increasing your intake of this vital nutrient.
 Ways you can consume more vitamin D include:

 - taking vitamin D supplements